MySQL Interview Questions for Developers

 Resetting the

-Value:- You can reset the
+AUTO_INCREMENTValue:- You can reset the

-counter for a table, typically after truncating the table or deleting all rows. - Example:
+AUTO_INCREMENTcounter for a table, typically after truncating the table or deleting all rows. - Example:

-This resets the nextALTER TABLE table_name AUTO_INCREMENT = 1;
+This resets the nextALTER TABLE table_name AUTO_INCREMENT = 1;AUTO_INCREMENTvalue to1(or another specified value).

 - You can reset the

-Syntax for Using AUTO_INCREMENT
+Syntax for Using AUTO_INCREMENT:

 -